mercedes-benz/kafka-integration-samples/kafka-sample/java/README.md

 ===================

-The Kafka OAuth demo shows how a customer can authenticate their client via OAuth2 to Kafka and how they can read data from a Kafka topic API.
+The Kafka OAuth demo shows how a customer can authenticate their client via OAuth2 to Kafka and how they can read data from a Kafka topic using the Kafka consumer API.

 This is only a sample without support and liability to its correctness!